10 Things to Do in Vietnam as a Solo Traveler

 Usually, you will fly into either Hanoi in the North or Ho Chi Minh City in the South and travel in one direction either down or up.
 You can easily get between all the major cities either by bus, train or plane.

 P.S.
 You are actually considering not to visit for short but for longer?
-If you are thinking about moving to this beautiful country, you can find out more about more information (e.g. how to become an English teacher in Vietnam) if you click here.
+If you are thinking about moving to this beautiful country, you can find out more about more information (e.g. how to become an English teacher in Vietnam) if you click here and if you are looking for general travel tips on things to know for Vietnam click here.

 # 1 Spend the Night on a Vietnamese Junk Boat in Halong Bay